hobyfrezk/IOT/README.md

             adjustLED("user demand")

-1. Run 3 publishers and subscriber.
+1. Run 3 publishers scripts and subscriber script.
 2. Run main server.
 3. The system would set up with automode by default.
 The user can switch to interactive by press mode control button on the breadboard.
 4. The user behavior and led working state will be transmitted to thingspeak channel as long as there is internet connection automatically, for further work attendance analysis and electricty control.